 A small lobby has a private check-in room for those who want to avoid the glare of the spotlight.
 There are only two positions at the main desk but with only 188 rooms, waits are usually minimal.
 Do the math - two agents checking in for 188 rooms versus maybe 10 at a place with 4,000 rooms.

 The casino itself is tiny in comparison to the giants in Vegas - only 40,000 square feet.
 At only about 1/3 the size of most of the casinos on The Strip, a wide variety of gambling options is not on the menu but luckily the Flamingo casino is only steps away.
-There is a decent selection of slots, mostly low-limit, and tables plus a microscopic high limit area and a reservable, semi-private gaming lounge, but no sports book, bingo hall, keno lounge, or poker room.
+There is a decent selection of slots, mostly low-limit, and tables plus a high limit area and a reservable, semi-private gaming lounge.
+They do offer some relatively rare, more player friendly games like single-zero roulette and 3-2 blackjack so that's worth knowing about.
 The decor is nice, with a streamlined modern effect that is pleasant, although it, like much of the rest of the hotel, is dimly lit, lending a bit of a cave-like feel.

 Go upstairs and things get a lot more interesting quickly.
 The elevator lobbies provide a strong statement, with funky mirrors, beautiful bordello-inspired settees, and readable carpeting.
 By that, I mean that the carpet has large printed statements woven into it, most of which encourages guests to relax and embrace a laissez faire attitude.
 This is also where you'll find a well-stocked amenity station, offering self-serve coffee and light bites in the morning and beverages like tea or watermelon or cucumber infused water in the afternoon.